felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.33.0-dev.1 =

-(TBD) Added a new "Event Venue" selection in the Document SSO metabox for the Schema Event type.
+(2018/09/27) Added a new "Event Venue" selection in the Document SSO metabox for the Schema Event type.

 = 1.32.0 =